-- Starling becomes first bank to launch gambling blocker feature, allowing customers to block betting and gambling payments from their account
+Starling becomes first bank to launch gambling blocker feature, allowing customers to block betting and gambling payments on their card.

-Starling Bank, the leading mobile-only bank recently voted Britain’s Best Bank 2018, has today become the first bank to launch a gambling blocker.
-This technological solution will give Starling customers with a gambling problem the choice to turn on the feature, which blocks betting and gambling merchant codes.
+Starling Bank, the leading mobile bank recently voted Britain’s Best Bank 2018, has today become the first bank to launch a gambling blocker.
+This technological solution will give Starling customers with a gambling problem the choice to turn on the feature, which blocks card payments to merchants with betting and gambling codes.

 Until now, banks have not offered this technology, and customers with gambling problems who want to take action often have to contact various different betting and gambling providers to block their accounts.